 Karen Deacon, QEF’s Chief Executive:

 “ Our Care and Rehabilitation Centre is a state-of-the-art building staffed with a dedicated team of skilled and caring people.
 Although we have found it financially very challenging, we are focused on supporting the NHS and becoming an extension of hospital services.
-We are accepting more patients directly from hospital quicker than before and providing life-changing expertise for people when they really need us.
+We are accepting more patients directly from hospitals quicker than before and providing life-changing expertise for people when they really need us.

 Fully funding the CRC is a vital part of QEF’s financial future and will enable us to continue to expand our life-changing work for people with acquired brain injuries, stroke or other neurological conditions.
 Everyone who contributes to our appeal will play an important part in developing these services, so we can continue to help people rebuild their lives after life-changing injuries or illnesses.”